adamfowleruk/mljs/planning.md

     - Link semantic context to document context for MarkLogic Document ontology links
     - configuration of registering one context with another, of any type, as a sendTo, receiveFrom, or biDirectional link
    - Widget extra configuration parameters
-    - sparqlresults.iriHandler(pattern)
+    - NA achieveing via default iriHandler loading subjectFacts through semantic context - sparqlresults.iriHandler(pattern)
     - tagcloud.setFacet(facetName)
-    - how to handle create (upload) forms widget?
+    - IN PROGRESS how to handle create (upload) forms widget?
-     - template (in doccontext, not widget)
+     - DONE template (in doccontext, not widget)
-     - list of field definitions
+     - DONE list of field definitions
     - addressbar.radius
     - openlayers.setGeoSelectionConstraint
     - openlayers.go (lon,lat, zoom)